Skip to content

 Also, review your website content in terms of subject matter, child-oriented media, and marketing tactics to see if it meets definitions of being directed at children.

-Identify all personal data directly or indirectly collected from children — like name, location, or online identifiers, as well as consents obtained for access to that data.
+Identify all personal data directly or indirectly collected from children, including name, location, or online identifiers, as well as consents obtained for access to that data.
 Document everything in a map that contains storage locations, access permissions, usage, sharing and handling methods, and other relevant details.

 In case you don’t have a privacy policy, draft a document that will explain to children and their parents what personal data is collected and for what purposes.
 Describe the exact usage scenarios and parental rights in this regard, as well as storage and security measures.
 Provide contact details for questions or concerns.
 Make the policy easily accessible before any data collection.

-If you already have a privacy policy, make sure it’s reviewed and updated regularly, as business operations, technologies in use, and legal obligations change, and that it’s easily accessible and includes all the relevant information for COPPA compliance.
+If you already have a privacy policy, make sure you review and update it regularly, as business operations, technologies in use, and legal obligations change.
+Also make sure that it’s easily accessible on your site and includes all the relevant information for COPPA compliance.

-Introduce COPPA-compliant parental consent measures to gain permission before collecting, using, or sharing personal information about or from children under 13 in the U.S. Use methods like consent forms, phone or video calls, credit card verification, or trusted third-party services.
+Introduce COPPA-compliant parental consent measures to obtain permission before collecting, using, or sharing personal information about or from children under 13 in the United States.
+Use methods like consent forms, phone or video calls, credit card verification, or trusted third-party services.

 Maintain records of all parental consents to serve as proof of compliance, and ensure that consent can be changed or revoked easily at any time.